ckeditor/ckeditor4-docs/docs/features/pastefromlibreoffice/README.md

     * Cell alignment
 * Images

-Paste from LibreOffice maintains most of Google Docs text formatting features with some exceptions related to advanced styling, customizations, or stylings that are not supported by HTML.
+The Paste from LibreOffice plugin maintains most of LibreOffice Writer text formatting features with some exceptions related to advanced styling, customizations, or styles that are not supported by HTML.

 ## Sample